TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 This example, as usual, demonstrates some new Python features:

-* The :keyword:`return` statement returns with a value from a function.
+* The :keyword:`return` statement returns with a value kutoka a function.
   :keyword:`!return` without an expression argument returns ``None``.
 Falling off the end of a function also returns ``None``.